-Imagine I am going to sell a $100 bill by auction.
+Imagine that I’m going to auction a $100 bill.
 The bidding starts at $1.

-The regular rules of auctions apply, and if you are the second-highest bidder, you don’t get the $100 bill but you still have to pay what you bid.
+The regular rules of auctions apply with one change: if you are the second-highest bidder, you don’t get the $100 bill but you still have to pay what you bid.
 OK?
 Go.

 I get bids for $1, $2, $3.
 Why not?
 Someone might win $100 for only $3!
 But the bids keep coming.

 Once they get to $99, the person offering $98 thinks, “Uh oh.
 The other person isn’t backing down.”
-They raise their bid to $100, so as not to be second-highest bidder and lose it all.
+They raise their bid to $100, so as not to be the second-highest bidder and lose it all.

 But now the person offering $99 raises their bid to $101.
 Better to lose only $1 than $99, right?
 Soon they’re offering me well over $100 to buy a $100 bill, just hoping the other person quits first.

 The real problem was not thinking it through in advance.